-We have served as bond counsel to our client the Ohio Higher Educational Facility Commission (the "Commission") and not as counsel to any other person in connection with the issuance by the Commission of its \$51,630,000 State of Ohio Higher Educational Facility Revenue Bonds (Case Western Reserve University Project) Series 2015A, dated the date of this letter (the "Bonds"), of the State of Ohio (the "State").
+We have served as bond counsel to our client the Ohio Higher Educational Facility Commission (the "Commission") and not as counsel to any other person in connection with the issuance by the Commission of its \$166,450,000 State of Ohio Higher Educational Facility Revenue Refunding Bonds (Case Western Reserve University Project) Series 2016, dated the date of this letter (the "Bonds"), of the State of Ohio (the "State").

-The Bonds are issued pursuant to Chapter 3377 and Sections 9.98 through 9.983 of the Ohio Revised Code and the Trust Agreement, dated as of February 1, 2015 (the "Trust Agreement"), between the Commission and The Bank of New York Mellon Trust Company, N.A. (the "Trustee").
-The Bonds are being issued for the purpose of providing funds to pay "project costs" of "educational facilities," as those terms are defined in Section 3377.01 of the Revised Code, and costs of refunding obligations issued for that purpose.
-The educational facilities financed or refinanced by the Bonds constitute the "Project."
-The Project has been leased by Case Western Reserve University (the "University"), as lessor, to the Commission, as lessee, under the Base Lease dated as of February 1, 2015 (the "Lease"), between the Commission, as lessor, and the University under the Lease dated as of February 1, 2015 (the "Lease"), between the Commission, as lessor, and the University, as lessee.
-Pursuant to the Assignment of Rights under Lease dated as of February 1, 2015 (the "Assignment"), the Commission has assigned to the Trustee for the benefit of the holders of the Bonds substantially all of its rights under the Lease, including the Rental Payments to be made by the University.
+The Bonds are issued pursuant to Chapter 3377 and Sections 9.98 through 9.983 of the Ohio Revised Code and the Trust Agreement, dated as of November 1, 2016 (the "Trust Agreement"), between the Commission and The Bank of New York Mellon Trust Company, N.A. (the "Trustee").
+The Bonds are being issued for the purpose of providing funds to pay costs of refunding obligations issued for the purpose of paying "project costs" of "educational facilities," as those terms are defined in Section 3377.01 of the Revised Code.
+The educational facilities refinanced by the Bonds constitute the "Project."
+The Project has been leased by Case Western Reserve University (the "University"), as lessor, to the Commission, as lessee, under the Base Lease dated as of November 1, 2016 (the "Lease"), between the Commission, as lessor, and the University under the Lease dated as of November 1, 2016 (the "Lease"), between the Commission, as lessor, and the University, as lessee.
+Pursuant to the Assignment of Rights under Lease dated as of November 1, 2016 (the "Assignment"), the Commission has assigned to the Trustee for the benefit of the holders of the Bonds substantially all of its rights under the Lease, including the Rental Payments to be made by the University.
 Pursuant to the Assignment, the Commission, effective solely upon an event of default under the Lease, also has assigned to the Trustee for the benefit of the Holders of the Bonds, substantially all of the rights in the Base Lease.
 Capitalized terms not otherwise defined in this letter are used as defined in the Lease.